+We will call a one-to-one matching (without replacement) \emph{complete} if the sizes of the treatment and control groups coincide $K=L$ and all the subjects are matched.
+A caliper restriction may prevent some subjects from being matched, therefore we will consider only complete matchings without caliper.

-{\bf Remark on optimal complete matching. } Colannino et al. (2007) also used observations' sorting for complete one-to-one matching on a scalar index (without applying a caliper), when the treatment and control groups are of the same size.
-Their algorithm's complexity is $O(N)$ after the observations are ordered with respect to the scalar index.
-Note that the requirement that the sizes of the groups be equal is important.
-Their algorithm minimizes the cost of matching
+Colannino et al. (2007) used observations' sorting for complete one-to-one matching on a scalar index (without applying a caliper).
+Their algorithm's complexity is $O(N)$ after the observations are ordered with respect to the score.
+That algorithm minimizes the cost of matching

-where the sum is taken over all matched pairs $(i,j)$.
-However if we use the corresponding results from the Monge-Kantorovich mass transfer problem theory then we can point out a simpler matching algorithm which minimizes this cost.
-When $K=L$, the optimal matching is matching $X_i$ to $Y_i$ for all $i$ after the observations are sorted as in (\ref{sort}).
-Moreover, this matching minimizes the cost
+where the sum is taken over all matched pairs $(i,j)$, which is equivalent to minimizing the average within-pair score distance.

-where the sum is taken over all matched pairs $(i,j)$, for any convex nonnegative function $\varphi$ (relation (2.14) in Rachev 1985).
-Besides, this matching minimizes the cost
+We offer the following new algorithm of the same complexity, which minimizes that cost along with some other costs, including maximal within-pair score distance.